Spate of hoax calls about active shooters stir fear at college campuses around the US

 “It's that delicate balance, not downplaying an active shooter because those things are occurring but also we don't want people to go to work paranoid and panicked every day,” said Trump, the school safety consultant.

 DeMillo reported from Little Rock, Arkansas, and Hollingsworth reported from Mission, Kansas.
-Associated Press Writers Jack Dura in Bismarck, North Dakota, Michael Casey in Boston, Matthew Brown in Billings, Montana, Kristin Hall in Nashville and Jeffrey Collins in Columbia, South Carolina, contributed to this report.
+Associated Press Writers Kate Brumback in Atlanta; Jack Dura in Bismarck, North Dakota; Michael Casey in Boston; Matthew Brown in Billings, Montana; Kristin Hall in Nashville and Jeffrey Collins in Columbia, South Carolina, contributed to this report.